University Of Washington Medical School Admissions

 committed to excellence in biomedical education, research,

-and health care.
-The School is especially focused on the
+The School is especially focused on the importance of primary

-populations.
-As a public research institution, UWSOM is
+As a public research institution, UWSOM is also focused on

 All applicants from WA, AK, MT, ID and WY (WWAMI) are sent secondary applications, except for those with very low grades and/or MCAT scores.
 Those applications are pre-screened before a secondary application is sent.

-The following are required in the UWSOM Secondary Application:
+The following are required in the UW Medical School Secondary Application:

 An autobiographical statement which should include (250 word limit)

 the origin and development of your motivation to be a physician